elasticdog/transcrypt/README.md

 being transferred to remote clones, but they are not protected from inquisitive users on your local machine.

+For safety, you may prefer to only have the credentials stored when actually updating encrypted files, and then flush them with `--flush-credentials` once you're done (make sure you have the credentials backed up elsewhere!).
+This will also revert any decrypted files back to their encrypted form in your local working copy.

 ### Cipher Selection

 Last up, regarding the default cipher choice of `aes-256-cbc`...there aren't any fantastic alternatives without pulling in outside dependencies.
-Ideally we would use an authenticated cipher mode like id-aes256-GCM by default, but there are a couple of issues:
+Ideally, we would use an authenticated cipher mode like `id-aes256-GCM` by default, but there are a couple of issues:

 1. I'd like to support OS X out of the box, and unfortunately they are the